JoachimSchaeffer/LAVADE/README.md

 This repositoiry contains a demonstrator to build intuition on latent variable approaches and regression apporaches in general.

-The widget was wrtiien in MATLAB_R2019b by using the MATLAB app designer toolbox.
+The widget was written in MATLAB_R2019b by using the MATLAB app designer toolbox.
 For everone without a MATLAB license, a html version is availbale too, that can be executed in every browser.

 I am planning to work on a python version of this demonstrator as well.